-- (1) The 53 rd week in fiscal 2015, which is included in the fourth quarter, represented \$11.9 million in net sales, an estimated \$2.1 million in operating income and an estimated \$2.2 million in adjusted EBITDA.
-When presenting comparable store sales for fiscal 2015, we have excluded the last week of fiscal 2015. - (2) Represents the number of our warehouse-format stores and our one small-format standalone design center. - (3) EBITDA and Adjusted EBITDA (which are shown in the reconciliations below) are supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
+(2) Represents the number of our warehouse-format stores and our one small-format standalone design center.

+(3) EBITDA and Adjusted EBITDA (which are shown in the reconciliations below) have been presented in this prospectus as supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
 We define EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization.
-We define Adjusted EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization, adjusted to eliminate the impact of certain items that we do not consider indicative of our underlying business performance.
+We define Adjusted EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization, adjusted to eliminate the impact of certain items that we do not consider indicative of our core operating performance.
 Reconciliations of these measures to the equivalent measures under GAAP are set forth in the table below.

-EBITDA are key metrics used by management and our board of directors to assess our financial performance and enterprise value.
-We believe that EBITDA and Adjusted EBITDA are useful measures, as they eliminate certain expenses that are not indicative of the underlying business performance and facilitate a comparison of our operating performance on a consistent basis from period to period.
-For example, pre-opening expenses are generally incurred during the three to six-month period prior to a store opening and then are not incurred again for the applicable store.
-Unlike expenses that will generally recur as the store matures (e.g., personnel wages, supplies), we believe that these pre-opening expenses are not indicative of our underlying business performance for that store and we therefore eliminate these expenses in the adjustments made to determine Adjusted EBITDA.
-We also use Adjusted EBITDA as a basis to determine covenant compliance with respect to our Credit Facilities, to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions, to evaluate our executive officers and to compare our performance against that of other peer companies using similar measures.
-EBITDA and Adjusted EBITDA are also used by analysts, investors and other interested parties as performance measures to evaluate companies in our industry.
+comparable to our recurring core operating performance during the periods shown because the amounts incurred in any particular period to implement our growth strategy will vary based on the timing, location and number of stores opened in that period.
+We also use Adjusted EBITDA as a basis to determine covenant compliance with respect to our Credit Facilities, to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions, and to compare our performance against that of other peer companies using similar measures.
+EBITDA are also used by analysts, investors and other interested parties as performance measures to evaluate companies in our industry.